 Joint legal custody allows both parents to be involved in major decisions regarding their child’s upbringing, such as decisions about, as aforementioned, education, healthcare, and religious upbringing.

-Overall, the concept of a “primary custodial parent” is used in Utah to refer to the parent who has been awarded with the primary physical custody of the child, and it is an important consideration in determining parent-time and visitation schedules.
+Overall, the concept of a “primary custodial parent” is used in Utah to refer to the parent who has been awarded the primary physical custody of the child, and it is an important consideration in determining parent time and visitation schedules.